PassiveModding/Passive-BOT/readme.md

 ## Statistics

-As of the date 22/05/17 (DD/MM/YY) PassiveBOT has amassed:
+As of the date 28/05/17 (DD/MM/YY) PassiveBOT has amassed:
-154 Servers
+208 Servers
-1981 Individual Channels (Text + Voice)
+2830 Individual Channels (Text + Voice)
-23901 Users (Human + Bot)
+29178 Users (Human + Bot)

-## Modules

-Random Stuff - Some silly chat commands
-InvitePassiveBOT - gives the bot invite URL
-Admin - Admin commands, kick, ban, warn & more
-Chat - more complicated custom chat commands that can take input
-Fun - Games, Chance and other fun things
-Help - for info and stuff about the bot
-NSFW - NotSafeForWork, only run in NSFW channels
-Images - Images, memes, dogs, cats & more
-Information - User information, bot statistics, server stats & more

-## Motivation

-I created this because I couldn't find a discord bot that really fitted my needs as an individual running a mid sized server
-Also, I have been learning c# so this was a good place to expand my learning and knowledge

 ## Installation